bozeklab/histo-miner/README.md

 2. Update the following paths in `histo_miner_pipeline.yml`:
   - `tissue_analyser_output`, folder containing the tissue analyser output JSONs with correct naming (see next point)
   - `featarray_folder`, folder to the feature matrix output
-3. Ensure to have "no_response" or "response" caracters in the name of the training json files.
+3. Ensure to have "no_response" or "response" caracters in the name of the training json files (depending on the file class).
 For instance 'sample_1_response_analysed.json'.
 4. Choose a feature selection method from `scripts/cross_validation/`.
 We recommand running `featsel_mrmr_std_crossval_samesplits.py`
 5. To generate the combined feature matrix and class vectors, run:
   ```bash